How Ignition is Helping Companies Break Free From Supply-Chain Issues

 The second advantage concerns a more topical problem.
 With current lead times being what they are, failing hardware and, by extension, process downtime can be catastrophic.
 Melville breaks down a potential scenario: “If your HMI is an isolated all-in-one unit and it failed, you'd have to replace it with the same all-in-one unit, and you'd need to restore the project that was on it, but if it's [a] decoupled HMI, and it fails, you can just install it on a new panel PC of any brand, install the same software.
 You're back in business, much simpler and more economical.”

-Ignition Edge Sync Services acts as a conduit for sending real-time data, alarm information, and historical data to a centralized Ignition system through an Ignition-specific Gateway Network.
-Ignition Edge IIoT accomplishes the same data transfer through more open source means.
-Edge IIoT decouples infrastructure from applications by publishing data through MQTT, giving the option to leverage third-party systems such as line-of-business applications.
-Edge Compute adds Python scripting capabilities and the option to initiate custom events and sequences.
+Ignition Edge IIoT allows you to transmit and synchronize data with the MQTT Sparkplug specification, decoupling infrastructure from applications, and acts as a conduit for sending real-time data, alarm information, and historical data to a centralized Ignition system through an Ignition-specific Gateway Network.
+Edge IIoT gives you the option to create REST APIs so you can leverage third-party systems such as line-of-business applications.
+It also has Python scripting capabilities and gives you the option to initiate custom events and sequences.

-Finally, Ignition Edge EAM is the differentiating product that expands Ignition Edge beyond typical HMI solutions.
-Edge EAM manages HMIs throughout a facility or across a dispersed network, pushing out licenses, upgrades, and updates, remotely saving backups, moving tags, and more.
-With Edge EAM, swapping out old HMI hardware becomes even easier as the central gateway manages the backups and can quickly restore the latest setting on the new HMI with a simple click.
-This level of control and speed elevates Ignition Edge to an incredibly powerful integration tool no matter the state of the world.
+Finally, Ignition Edge IIoT can also act as a remote Enterprise Administration Module (EAM) Agent Gateway, enabling you to manage HMIs throughout a facility or across a dispersed network and push out licenses, upgrades, and updates, remotely saving backups, moving tags, and more.
+With EAM capabilities, swapping out old HMI hardware becomes even easier as the central gateway manages the backups and can quickly restore the latest setting on the new HMI with a simple click.
+This level of control and speed elevates Ignition Edge Panel to an incredibly powerful integration tool no matter the state of the world.

 Large-Scale Solutions for Large-Scale Projects